AlbertaSat/ex3_simulated_subsystems/ADCS/README.md

 The ADCS, also known as the Altitude Determination and Control System, is a system that controls the orientation of ex3.

+The ADCS is used to help steer the satellite.

 ## Data types
 - x,y,z angle
   - Representable as a triplet?